 Effective January 1, 1986, the California State Legislature authorized counties to form or designate a Service Authority for Freeway Emergencies (SAFE).
 In 1993, pursuant to Section 2550 of the Streets and Highway Code, the County and cities designated HCAOG as the SAFE agency in Humboldt County.
 The operation of the SAFE program is funded by a \$1.00 yearly fee on vehicle registrations in Humboldt County assessed through the Department of Motor Vehicles.
 SAFE responsibilities are primarily to plan, implement, and maintain an emergency call box system.
-There are currently 62 call boxes on Highways 101 and 299.
+There are currently 55 call boxes on Highways 101 and 299.
 In 2014, the HCAOG Board contracted with the CHP for dispatch services and supplemental patrols on State Highways 36 and 96.
 In 2021 HCAOG SAFE adopted the SAFE Strategic Plan.
+The SAFE program also supplements patrols on the Arcata -Eureka Safety Corridor.
 Implementation of the strategic plan includes removing underutilized call boxes and adding satellite call boxes along Highways 36 and 96.
-All call boxes will be upgraded to ADA standards.
+ADA upgrades were completed on all existing call boxes in 2022 and 22 additional satellite call boxes, primarily on Highways 36 and 96, are planned for installation in 2023.